Family Meals Focus

 - Separating the 35-40 BMIs from the over-40 BMIs shows modest risk increase in the 35-40 BMIs and the higher risk in the over-40 BMIs.8 Even the BMI 45 relative risk is still only half that for smoking.

-- Obesity mortality is a U-shaped curve, with the low point being BMI 25.
-Mortality goes up in the under-25 and over-25 BMI categories.
-BMI 18 and BMI 33 show the same relative risk.8
+- Obesity mortality is a U-shaped curve, with the low point being BMI 25 to 35.
+Mortality goes up in the under-25 category, with BMI categories BMI 18 and BMI 40 showiing the same relative risk.8

 Seek health in other ways besides weight loss